Busselton: Media

 Busselton is served by two local weekly newspapers; the Busselton Dunsborough Mail (Wednesday) and the Busselton Dunsborough Times (Friday).
 The West Australian is available from Monday to Saturday and the Sunday Times is available on Sundays.

-Busselton is serviced by three commercial television channels, GWN7, WIN, and Ten.
-The public-broadcast channels ABC and SBS are also available.
+Busselton is serviced by three commercial television channels, Seven (formerly GWN7), WIN (Nine), and 10.
+The public-broadcast TV channels ABC and SBS are also available in the region.